Are You Facing These Federal IT Challenges?

 Understanding SAMOSA Act Requirements for Federal Agencies

 The SAMOSA Act (H.R.
-1695), recently passed by the House of Representatives, establishes comprehensive SAMOSA Act requirements that mandate federal agencies implement robust federal software asset management compliance practices.
+1695) establishes comprehensive SAMOSA Act requirements that mandate federal agencies implement robust federal software asset management compliance practices.
 This transformative legislation requires all CFO Act agency software compliance teams to conduct thorough software asset assessments, address critical gaps, and transition to efficient license management strategies.

 Federal agency software audit requirements under the SAMOSA Act are designed to reduce costs, enhance accountability, and improve software governance across the federal government.
 With strong bipartisan support and Senate approval pending, federal agencies have a critical window to proactively align with H.R.
 1695 compliance standards before mandatory deadlines take effect.